heyadf

 Some heat pumps are designed to run at higher temperatures.
 These can be a viable solution for older homes.
 However they are generally more expensive to buy and install.

-Read on to find out more about using an air source heat pump in an older house.
+In this article we’ll look at the practicalities of using an air source heat pump in an older house.

 How heat pumps work